grab/engineering-blog/_posts/2024-06-03-profile-guided-optimisation.md

 ENTRYPOINT ["/root/entrypoint.sh"]
 ```

-### Result on Enabling PGO on one GrabX service
+### Result on enabling PGO on one GrabX service

-It's important to mention that the pprof utilized for PGO was not captured during peak hours and was limited to a duration of 360 seconds.
+It's important to mention that the pprof utilised for PGO was not captured during peak hours and was limited to a duration of 360 seconds.

 Service [TalariaDB](/big-data-real-time-presto-talariadb) has three clusters and the time we enabled PGO for these clusters are: